IdoSarShalom/Software-Engineering-Course/README.md

-# Smart Phone App
+# Software-Engineering-Course

+Exercises and solutions of the course: Software-Engineering, course code: 83459, 2021

-Smart phone applications implemented in java using GUI
+Induding Smart phone applications implemented in java using GUI, as the course final project.

 It's a bit mess because it started from a simple excercise, and we were asked to add more and more applications and things.